Ankit-kumar-2327/MIPS32-PIPELINED-PROCESSOR-DESIGN-5-Stage-Verilog-/README.md

 GTKWave is used to view the waveform (.vcd) files, allowing detailed inspection of instruction flow, control signals, memory access, and data hazards.

-Example: ADD_THREE_NUMBERS_TB.v is the testbench.
+Example: ADD_THREE_NUMBERS_TB.v , Factorial_Number.v is the testbench.

-Run simulation to generate ADD_THREE_NUMBERS.vcd, then open it in GTKWave for visual debugging.
+Run simulation to generate ADD_THREE_NUMBERS.vcd, Factorial.vcd then open it in GTKWave for visual debugging.

 👨‍💻 Author
 Ankit Kumar